Stelath/tech-rise-surface-catheter/README.md

 <https://festorage.blob.core.windows.net/nasatechrise/files/nasatechrise-intropdf-6699bc05.pdf>

 ## About the Project Leaders
+### Alex Korte
+Clemson 2026
+Alex Korte is currently a student at Clemson University studying Computer Science and (INSERT OTHER MAJOR IF ONE EXISTS).
+While attending Wando High, he led the school's coding team and ran XC and Track.
+Although joining the team as a regular member, Alex's knowledge of programming and circuitry quickly put him in the spot light.
+Soon becoming a Team Lead, Alex was in charge of producing all the code behind the project as well fabricating and implementing an integrated circuit with a microcontroller.

-### Ryan Teachman                                                           Alex Korte
+### Ryan Teachman
-Duke 2026                                                                   Clemson 2026
+Duke 2026
-Ryan Teachman is currently a student at                                     Ale Duke university studying Electrical and
-Computer Engineering as well as CS.
-While attending Wando High, he participated in
-NASA's NASA WEAR design competition (2019-
-2020) and ran XC and Track.
-Through his
-2021) collaboration with Dr. Donna Roberts,
-Ryan found the TechRise competition and assembled a team through his high school.
-Working as a Team Lead and Lead Designer,
-Ryan was in charge of Product Management.
+Ryan Teachman is currently a student at Duke university studying Electrical and Computer Engineering as well as Computer Science.
+While attending Wando High, he participated in NASA's NASA WEAR design competition (2019-2020) and ran XC and Track.
+Through his collaboration with Dr. Donna Roberts, Ryan found the TechRise competition and assembled a team through his high school.
+Working as a Team Lead and Lead Designer, Ryan was in charge of Product Management.
 He is responsible for most of the systems design as well as most of the part modeling.
-He is currently interested in Robotic,
+He is currently interested in robotic, business, and entrepreneurship.
-Business, and entrepreneurship.